 By default, when switching from one operating mode to another, the circuit takes care of the sequence of events in such a way that the transition timing is optimized.
-For example, when switching from Sleep mode to Receive mode, the RFM65CW goes first to Standby mode (XO started), then to frequency synthesizer mode, and finally, when the PLL has locked, to Receive mode.
+For example, when switching from Sleep mode to Transmit mode, the RFM69 goes first to Standby mode (XO started), then to frequency synthesizer mode, and finally, when the PLL has locked, to transmit mode.
+Entering transmit mode is also made according to a predefined sequence starting with the wake-up of the PA regulator before applying a ramp-up on the PA and generating the DCLK clock.